 How Can I Tell if My Cat Has a Neck Injury?

 Cats can be prone to neck wounds.
 This may surprise some feline owners, who are used to ‘scruffing’ their cat to handle them.
 As Vet Street explains, this practice is far from desirable.

-- Stiffness, and a reluctance to turn its head
+- Stiffness and a reluctance to turn her head

 - An arched back